David S. Bill III: Career

 Selected for Flag Rank during the first Gulf War, Admiral Bill subsequently served on the staff of the Chief of Naval Operations, was Operations Officer and then Deputy Commander Atlantic Fleet, Commander of Cruiser Destroyer Group Twelve, The USS Enterprise Battle Group, and Deputy Commander US Naval Forces Europe.

-Awards he has received include a Defense Distinguished Service Medal, seven awards of the Legion of Merit, one award for combat valor, three Bronze Star Medals, the Purple Heart, the Meritorious Service Medal, the Joint Service Commendation Medal and the Combat Action Ribbon.
+Awards he received include a Defense Distinguished Service Medal, seven awards of the Legion of Merit, one award for combat valor, three Bronze Star Medals, the Purple Heart, the Meritorious Service Medal, the Joint Service Commendation Medal and the Combat Action Ribbon.

 Retiring after over 32 years of active duty in 1998, Admiral Bill was executive director of a Development Company that created Cherokee Plantation in South Carolina and the Carnegie Abbey Club in Newport, RI.
 He held a chair at the Naval Postgraduate School, was executive director of the Naval Postgraduate School Foundation, was CEO of a start up technology company, CEO of the Northern California Golf Association and currently sits on several privately held company boards.